Bio-Prime/documentation/docs/index.md

 ## Adding New Primers

-New primers are added with a click on the "+" sign (add button) on the top right.
+New primers are added with a click on the Add (+) sign on the top right.

 ![addprimers1](./addprimers1.png)